Celebrity Dance Event Raises over €10,000 Despite Being Postponed

-It was to have been a night of glitz and glam in the Clayton Hotel, Burlington Road as a host of well-known faces were due to strut their stuff in support of Breast Cancer Ireland, for their annual gala, Battle of the Stars.
+It was to have been a night of glitz and glam in the Clayton Hotel, Burlington Road, Dublin, as a host of well-known faces were due to strut their stuff in support of Breast Cancer Ireland, for the charity’s annual gala, Battle of the Stars.
 However, it was not to be.
-The event is now postponed until September 12th.
-Instead, the charity’s community of supporters and survivors came together, online, on Saturday, 4th April to mark the day and raise much needed funds to ensure that research and awareness of breast cancer can continue, once the current Covid19 crisis passes.
+The event is now postponed until September 12.
+Instead, the charity’s community of supporters and survivors came together, online, on Saturday, April 4, to mark the day and raise much-needed funds to ensure that research and awareness of breast cancer can continue, once the current Covid-19 crisis passes.

-Breast cancer survivors, Paula McClean (7 years remission), Jill Murphy (just finishing treatment) and Juliette O’Connell, BCI Outreach Coordinator and breast cancer survivor all joined in the call out with messages and in some cases, a few moves of their own.
-The Good Glow Podcast’s Georgie Crawford, who is an ambassador for the charity, having being diagnosed two years ago, also took to her social media pages to call for support along with Influencer Niamh Cullen and her pal, TV presenter and writer, James Kavanagh.
-They were due to take part in the event this year and decided to recorded a charming TikTok dance routine, which they shared with their thousands of Instagram followers in an effort to garner support for continued investment into breast cancer research and into awareness programmes, nationally.
+Breast cancer survivors Paula McClean (seven years remission), Jill Murphy (just finishing treatment) and Juliette O’Connell (BCI Outreach Coordinator and breast cancer survivor) joined in the call-out with messages and, in some cases, a few moves of their own!
+The Good Glow Podcast’s Georgie Crawford, having being diagnosed two years ago and is also an ambassador for Breast Cancer Ireland, took to her social media pages to call for support along with influencer Niamh Cullen and her pal, TV presenter and writer James Kavanagh.
+They were due to take part in the event this year and decided instead to record a charming TikTok dance routine.
+This was shared with their thousands of Instagram followers in an effort to garner support for continued investment into breast cancer research and into national awareness programmes.